Beyond Monorepos - Consistency Across Multiple GitHub Repositories Without Centralizing Your Code

 The "Virtual Consistency" Approach with RepoFileSync

-RepoFileSync offers what I call "virtual consistency"—the ability to maintain standardized files and configurations across repositories without physically merging them.
+RepoFileSync offers what we call "virtual consistency"—the ability to maintain standardized files and configurations across repositories without physically merging them.

 Here's how it works: